onenaut/OneNaut/README.md

 # Discord Bot for All Needs.

 ### OneNaut Discord bot is written NodeJs only **WITHOUT** using any 3rd party NPM packages.
-Its code is 70% less than other bots and mainly recalled codes which makes it stable, faster and reliable Join support server and `on.help` to begin.
+Its code is 70% less than other bots and mainly recalled codes which makes it stable, faster and reliable. `Sharding` bit for more than 2000 servers is available too.
+Join support server and `on.help` to begin.

 Link to Join my server & to contact.